the spice that helps digest your Thanksgiving dinner

 And let’s face it, we all might need a little help in that department this week!

 These little seeds pack a punch as they’re rich in a variety of volatile essential oil compounds including anethole, limonene, anisic aldehyde, pinene, myrcene, fenchone, chavicol, and cineole.
 And while those might sound like crazy chemicals, I assure you, they’re the chemicals of the natural and curative sort.
 In fact, it’s those oils that make fennel magical as a powerful antioxidant and digestive aid.

 Fennel seeds also help stimulate bile flow, soothe stomach cramps, and relax the colon, all helping to relieve post-meal discomfort.
 They ensure that your food is indeed digested and absorbed.

 Even for more severe digestive symptoms associated with Crohn’s, colitis, and IBS, fennel is often a useful addition to a healing protocol to help relieve associated pain and discomfort.

 Clinical research (and good ‘ol mama wisdom) shows that fennel can help soothe symptoms for babies with colic.
-A diluted fennel tea is considered safe for infants but check with your doctor first before giving it to your little one.
+A diluted fennel tea is considered safe for infants but check with a healthcare provider first before giving it to your little one.

 On a non-digestive note, fennel is known to be a mild diuretic and can help flush excess water and toxins out of the body.
-And it may also have anti-inflammatory properties that can help reduce joint and muscle pain.
+It may also have anti-inflammatory properties that can help reduce joint and muscle pain.